jsr6720/goodreads-csv-to-md/posts/2019-09-14-conversations-with-major-dick-winters.md

 ## My Review 5/5

+### Date Read
+2019/09/14

+### Date Added
+2019/08/28

-Written in conversation form.
+My Thoughts: Written in conversation form.
 This is a great collection of stories.
 For anyone who has a relative from the WWII era I highly recommend.

 ---